GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 GreptimeDB is designed with a cloud-native architecture based on storage-compute separation：
 * **Frontend**:  the ingestion and query service layer, which forwards requests to Datanode and processes, and merges responses from Datanode.
 * **Datanode**:  the storage layer of GreptimeDB, and is a LSM storage engine.
 Region is the basic unit for storing and scheduling data in Datanode.
 A region is a table partition, a collection of data rows.
 The data in region is saved into Object Storage(such as AWS S3).
 Unflushed Memtable data is written into WAL and can be recovered in DA.
 * **WAL**: persists the unflushed Memtable data in memory.
 It will be truncated when the Memtable is flushed into SSTable files.
+It can be local disk-based(local WAL) or Kafka cluster-based(remote WAL).
 * **Object Storage**: persists the SSTable data and index.

 The GreptimeDB stores data in object storage such as [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DataDurability.html) or its compatible services, which is designed to provide 99.999999999% durability and 99.99% availability of objects over a given year.
 And services such as S3 provide [replications in Single-Region or Cross-Region](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html), which is naturally capable of DR.